rgdd/ctor/proposals/threat-model.md

 	is lost.
 	2. _takeover_: gain access to a Tor relay's state and continue operating it until the end of an epoch.
-5. Flood/DoS/Pop a fraction of 3rd-party CT auditors that were announced by the Tor project.
+5. Operate/Flood/Dos a fraction of 3rd-party CT auditors that were announced by the Tor project.
-6. MitM between Tor's exit relays and a victim's domain.
+6. MitM between Tor's exit relays and a given domain.
 7. Control a CA that Tor Browser includes in its trust store.
 8. Control enough logs to pass Tor Browser's CT policy.
 This means that:
 	1. valid SCTs can be crafted without merging them into the log(s).